Smoothie Bowl Recipe – 3 Ways

 overhead photo showing how to make a smoothie bowl

-Next, add 3 TBS almond milk (or your favorite dairy-free milk or regular milk).
+Next, add 3 Tablespoons almond milk.
 I know it seems like a small amount, but it should be enough to make the perfect smoothie bowl.
-The small amount of liquid is what sets smoothies and smoothie bowls apart!

-Add 1-2 TBS honey depending on your desired sweetness level.
+Then, add the honey depending on your desired sweetness level.
 For a vegan version use maple syrup.
-You could omit the sweetener all together, but I find this smoothie bowl recipe tastes the best with a little extra sweetness!
+You could omit the sweetener all together, but I find this recipe tastes the best with a little extra sweetness.

 Blend